wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Using the `agent_control` utility from the server
 -------------------------------------------------

 You can check the :ref:`status <agent-status-cycle>` of any agent remotely by using the :doc:`agent_control <../reference/tools/agent-control>` utility found with the Wazuh server.
 To get the status of an agent, run the following command replacing the ``-i`` parameter with your agent ID, for example, `001`.
-To list all the available agents, use option ``-l`` instead.
+To list all the available agents and their status, use ``/var/ossec/bin/agent_control -l`` instead.

 .. code-block:: console